 Not a bad investment for my $22.50.

 Two rare types to watch for are the International figurines as well as those marked with a “red line” around the base.
 According to the Luckey’s Hummel Figurines and Plates, there were very few Internationally dressed figurines and the price reflects this.
 Notice the Hungarian figurine in the yellow pants.
 The suggested price for this little figurine with a TMK 1 is $3,4995.95.
 The red line versions were “used by the factory to denote a figurine that is used as a sample model for the factory artists”.
 In other words, a “perfect” sample.
 The example here is the HUM 317 Not for You with a suggested price of $2,995.
 Notice the red line around the base.
 Keep your eyes open for either type as they will be worth your investigation if the price is right!

 Now, on to the main reason for the publication of this page; good sources of information.
-I was able to scan the 1980 Goebel Collectors’ Club Suggested Retail Price List and make it searchable in Acrobat (pdf) format.
-I hope you will find it to be good reference for your research.
-Also of value are a few more items with links to the documents below.
+I was able to scan a few of the Goebel Collectors’ Club Suggested Retail Price List and make it searchable in the Acrobat (pdf) format.
+I hope you will find these to be a good reference for your research.
 Have fun!

 |Bakertowne’s Price Guide for M.I.
 Hummel||Bakertowne Valley, Inc.|

 |1965 Hummel Retail Price List||Ebeling and Reuss Company, Philadelphia|